+VSP.
 Participants in the VSP include certain officers of the Company and its subsidiaries, including the Named Executive Officers.
-The VSP is a nonqualified plan created to offset the IRC limitations on contributions by highly compensated employees to the Company's 401(k) Plan.
+The VSP is a non-qualified plan created to offset the IRC limitations on contributions by highly compensated employees to the Company's 401(k) Plan.
 The VSP allows participants to annually defer from 1% to 75% of each of their base salary and incentive compensation which are paid in cash.
 The Company will match 15% of the participant's VSP contributions, up to an annual maximum match of \$15,000.
 Company match generally vests five years from the year in which the deferral occurs.
-Accelerated vesting of Company match occurs upon termination, death, disability, attaining age 60 or a change-in-control of the Company.
+Accelerated vesting of Company match occurs upon termination, death, Disability, attaining age 60 or a change in control of the Company.
+See the Potential Payments Upon Termination or Change in Control section for additional information.

 Participants can select investments from a select group of mutual funds which are generally the same options available under the Company's 401(k) Plan.
 Although no assets may actually be invested, the participant's benefit value is based on the gains/losses of the investments they choose.
-No above market or preferential earnings are paid under the VSP and therefore none of the earnings reported in column (d) are included in the Summary Compensation Table.
+No above market or preferential earnings are paid under the VSP and, therefore, none of the earnings reported in column (d) are included in the Summary Compensation Table.
 Participants may change their investment options at any time by submitting a change form to the Plan Administrator.
-The table below shows the funds available in the VSP and the annual return of each for the calendar year ended December 31, 2007:
+The table below shows the funds available in the VSP and the annual return of each for the calendar year ended December 31, 2008:

-Fund 2007 Return

-Eddy Dalaman Many Mada End 5 120/

-Fidelity Retirement Money Market Fund 5.12%

-Fidelity U.S. Bond Index Fund 5.40%

-PIMCO Total Return Fund - Administrative Class 8.81%

-CRM Small Cap Value Fund - Institutional Class (3.12)%

-CRM Mid Cap Value Fund - Institutional Class 10.42%

-Fidelity Low-Priced Stock Fund 3.16%

-Fidelity Spartan Extended Market Index Fund - Investor Class 5.38%

-Fidelity Fund 16.81%

-Fidelity Capital Appreciation 6.86%

-Dodge & Cox Stock Fund 0.14%

-Spartan U.S. Equity Index Fund - Investor Class 5.43%

-American Beacon International Equity Fund - PlanAhead Class 9.46%

-Spartan International Index Fund.
-10.72%

-Vanguard Target Retirement Income Fund 8.17%

-Vanguard Target Retirement 2005 Fund 8.12%

-Vanguard Target Retirement 2010 Fund 7.70%

-Vanguard Target Retirement 2015 Fund 7.55%

-Vanguard Target Retirement 2020 Fund 7.52%

-Vanguard Target Retirement 2025 Fund 7.59%

-Vanguard Target Retirement 2030 Fund 7.49%

-Vanguard Target Retirement 2035 Fund 7.49%

-Vanguard Target Retirement 2040 Fund 7.48%

-Vanguard Target Retirement 2045 Fund 7.47%

-Vanguard Target Retirement 2050 Fund 7.49%
+Fund 2008 Return Fidelity Retirement Money Market Fund 2.93% Fidelity U.S. Bond Index Fund (1) 3.76% Vanguard Total Bond Index Institutional Shares (2) 5.19% PIMCO Total Return Fund - Administrative Class 4.56% CRM Small Cap Value Fund - Institutional Class (30.44%) CRM Mid Cap Value Fund - Institutional Class (35.03%) Fidelity Low-Priced Stock Fund (36.17%) Fidelity Spartan Extended Market Index Fund - Investor Class (38.45%) Fidelity Fund (40.33%) Fidelity Capital Appreciation (40.50%) Dodge & Cox Stock Fund (43.31%) Spartan U.S. Equity Index Fund - Investor Class (37.03%) American Beacon International Equity Fund - PlanAhead Class (1) (40.74%) Harbor International Fund - Investor Class (2) (42.86%) Spartan International Index Fund (41.43%) Vanguard Target Retirement Income Fund (10.93%) Vanguard Target Retirement 2005 Fund (15.82%) Vanguard Target Retirement 2010 Fund (20.67%) Vanguard Target Retirement 2015 Fund (24.06%) Vanguard Target Retirement 2020 Fund (27.04%) Vanguard Target Retirement 2025 Fund (30.05%) Vanguard Target Retirement 2030 Fund (32.91%) Vanguard Target Retirement 2035 Fund (34.66%) Vanguard Target Retirement 2040 Fund (34.53%) Vanguard Target Retirement 2045 Fund (34.56%) Vanguard Target Retirement 2050 Fund (34.62%)